What are the NIS Regulations?

 The Cyber Assessment Framework (CAF) meets both the NIS Directive requirements, and wider Critical National Infrastructure needs.

 Identifying the scope of your critical systems is a vital part of compliance with the NIS Directive.
-Our consultants will help you to correctly identify which systems impact on your provision of essential services, and how these systems are affected by the issues identified by your Threat Model.
+Our consultants will help you to correctly identify which systems impact on your provision of essential services, and how these systems are affected by the issues identified by your threat and risk assessment.

 We can work with you to fix any issues identified by the Gap Analysis–a process known as remediation.
 This remediation work puts your organisation in a position to achieve compliance with the NIS Directive.
 We can help you to implement process, procedure, and technical controls, and document them in a user-friendly manner.